timjogorman/RicherEventDescription/guidelines.md

 the proper annotations.

-\subsection{Causality Annotation Rules and Regulations}
+\subsection{Causality Annotation Rules and Regulations

 Because causality is a difficult concept, easy to over- or under-apply, we do have some specific guidelines below which you should use to